jpinasanz/aws-alexa-project/README.md

 	Now that you have CLI installed in your system, its time to configure CLI so that you can call functions from Boto 3 and access our files in S3.

 	Hopefully by this point you are familiar with terminal in macOS or you have Ubuntu or some kind of linux distro installed in Windows so you have access to a terminal.

-	In terminal you're gonna want to type in :
+	In terminal you're gonna want to type in: aws configure
-	$aws configure

 	This will bring in prompts to fill in your AWS Access Key ID and other information from the IAM step.
 Fill in your information as follows:

 	AWS Access Key ID: <your access key>
 	AWS Secret Access Key: <your sercret access key>
 	Default region name: us-west-2
 	Default output format: json

-	By this point you should be good to go to start using AWS Boto 3
+	By this point you should be good to go.
+You've installed Boto 3 so you have access to the AWS SDK, you've set yourself up a new user with appropriate keys for access and you've installed AWS CLI and configured it so it will recognize your authentication and grant you access to the ITS AWS S3.